-The chair, Pierre Lépine, is independent.
-The chair provides an independent leadership to the Board with respect to corporate governance and to the performance of the responsibilities included in the mandate of the Board.
-The chair is also responsible of the management, the development and the efficient performance of the Board.
-He directs and guides the Board on all aspects of its mandate
+The Chairman of the Board, Pierre Lépine, is independent.
+The Chairman of the Board provides an independent leadership to the Board with respect to corporate governance and to the performance of the responsibilities included in the mandate of the Board.
+The Chairman of the Board is also responsible of the management, the development and the efficient performance of the Board.
+He directs and guides the Board on all aspects of its mandate.